 When you set up the integration you select existing repository branches that should be added to the Crowdin project.
-To add future branches from GitHub to Crowdin automatically, create a pattern for the branch names.
-If a branch name follows a certain pattern, it will be automatically added to Crowdin.
+To add future branches from GitHub to Crowdin automatically, create a pattern for the branch names in the integration’s settings.

 For example, you add a pattern *feature in the GitHub integration settings.
 In this case, the future branches that contain this word at the end of the title will be added to the project.